ForgeRock/forgeops/dev/README.md

 This will bring up AM, IDM and the idrepo (DS).
 Open https://default.iam.example.com/am in your browser.
 AM will protect IDM.
 You can access the IDM admin console at: https://default.iam.example.com/admin/

+Note: minikube has an outstanding bug where pods can not reach themselves.
+AM sometimes tries to call back to it's own JWKKS endpoint.
+This will still work - but it will be slow.
+To work around this bug, issue the following command:

+`minikube ssh "sudo ip link set docker0 promisc on"`

 ## Quick Start - GKE using default.iam.forgeops.com